JBanks00/6130COMP-Assignment/Readme.md

 <h2>Leader Election:</h2>
 In its current state the solution will elect a leader node based upon the highest randomly generated value that each node has.

-<br>The image below shows a localmongo node being elected as a leader, by changing its state form SECONDARY to PRIMARY.
+<br>The image below shows a localmongo node being elected as a leader, by changing its state from SECONDARY to PRIMARY.
 It does this by comparing a randomly generated number, that has been generated for each localmongo node, with the other nodes.
 In the case of the screenshot below this number is <b>"10"</B>, which is bigger than the other two nodes numbers and therefore allowing the node to become the PRIMARY/leader node.
 <img src="https://user-images.githubusercontent.com/46931166/164703121-401f27b9-ef2a-4608-97c9-a558a3a1cf7d.png">
 To find this in the live demo you may need to scroll up past any rabbitmq messages, the output that will show the lead will begin with either <b>localmongo1, localmonogo2 or localmongo3.</b> It will show a message similar to the screenshot, however the random number may be different which means the leader node will also be different.

 <h2>Stopping the Solution:</h2>
+To stop the solution use <b>Ctrl+C</b> when <b>sudo docker-compose up</b> has been run.
+Running this once will perform a graceful shutdown, if you enter twice it will force-kill the solution.